cindyvillanuevads/individual_project/README.md

 ### PROJECT DESCRIPTION

 Finance companies deals with some kinds of home loans.
 Customer first applies for home loan and after that company validates the customer eligibility for loan.
-Using the data from Kaggel

 Companies want to automate the loan eligibility process (real time).

 I created a classification model that predicts loan status based on customer details provided while filling online application form.
-These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others
+These details are Gender, Marital Status, Education, Number of Dependents, Income, Loan Amount, Credit History and others.
+As my target is categorical (loan_status : approved or not approved) I utilized a binary classification predictive modeling.
+In order to create a model, I cleaned my data and decided how to handle missing values, created new columns, scaled my data, and explored my data.
+My best model (KNN) performed better than my baseline.

 ### GOALS

-- find drivers for loan approval
+- find drivers for loan_status
-- Constuct a ML a ML  model that accurately predicts loan approval (in this case is a classification model because the target is categorical)
+- Constuct a ML  model that accurately predicts loan approval.

 ### DATA DICTIONARY